bhardwajRahul/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Maintained by @morrownr

 Forword: This guide has been available for several years and has evolved over that time.
 This curent edition reflects my ongoing use and testing.
 My goal is to provide a guide that supports a stable, fast AP setup and an educational experience.
 This guide is used with and is mostly tested on Raspberry Pi OS (RasPiOS).
-RasPiOS, as of this writing, uses kernel 6.12 and is based on Debian 13.
-This guide should work with many Debian based distros on a variety of hardware, possibly with modifications in some cases.
+RasPiOS, as of this writing, uses kernel 6.18 and is based on Debian 13.
+This guide should work with many distros on a variety of hardware, possibly with modifications in some cases.
 I strongly recommend that before you use this guide that you start with a clean distro installation.
 While this guide primarily uses the RasPiOS, other distros such as, but not limited to, Debian 12/13, Arch, Fedora or Ubuntu should work well.
 Your comments, suggestions and questions are always welcome ( post in `Issues`).

 ## How to build a bridged wireless access point